fuzzygroup/blog/_posts/2019-12-02-starbase-indy-sbi-engineering-post-mortem-for-2019.md

 * The holodeck arch needs a better light diffuser than the piece of white butchers paper I shoved into it at the 11th hour.
 * I'd add black pinstripe tape to the vertical line where the zip ties go so we don't have to paint them furiously at the last minute.
 * We need to tell volunteers to bring work gloves.
 * Make public facebook events for setup and teardown to encourage participation.
+Thank you Sooz for this idea.

 ## Thank You's